 The Federal Reserve has a fundamental interest in ensuring there is a safe and robust settlement infrastructure on which the private sector can provide innovative payment services that serve the broad public interest.
 We believe aligning settlement speed of the real-time nature of the underlying payment would provide the most safe and efficient foundation for the next generation of payment services.
-To that end, we are formally seeking your comments about future settlement needs to support faster payments and potential Federal Reserve actions.
-The proposed actions and request for comment are described in a Federal Register Notice (Off-site) (Notice)
+To that end, we solicited formal comments about future settlement needs to support faster payments and potential Federal Reserve actions.
+The proposed actions are described in a Federal Register Notice (Off-site) (Notice)

 Our society increasingly operates in ‘real-time,’ on a 24x7x365 basis, with technology changing the ways people interact, conduct commerce and access information.
 With these technological advancements comes an opportunity to improve the payment experience of individuals, households, and businesses.
 Faster payments provide convenience and economic benefit.
 They can be initiated and received at any time of day, any day, with funds immediately available, so recipients can better manage their money.
 And while different types of faster payments are emerging in the payment system, they do not enable senders to reach any recipient in a seamless way on a nationwide basis.
 In addition, interbank settlement for some of these payments can lag by more than a day to be complete, posing risks that need to be managed.

 The settlement infrastructure concepts outlined in the Notice (Off-site) are intended to advance public policy goals for faster payments and help support the modernization of the financial services sector’s provision of payment services.
 These potential actions take into consideration requests from stakeholders, including the Faster Payments Task Force (Off-site) as outlined in its final report.